7 Analysis example of gut microbiome of ESRD patients

 getTreePlot(stana)[[cand_species]]

-Using cophenetic distance matrix from tree, the PERMANOVA is performed and the principal coordinate analysis plot based on the distance matrix is plotted.
+Using cophenetic distance matrix from tree, the PERMANOVA is performed.

 #> # Performing adonis in 101380 target is tree